rtalexk/asg_ensure_ammount_services/README.md

 (bash) $ aws elbv2 create-load-balancer --name asg-balancer --subnets "subnet-4bc9862c" "subnet-0d024951" --security-groups sg-0711cbbfafffcfc90 --type application
 ```

-In this command we specify the subnet IDs on which the EC2 will be created.
+In this command we specify the subnet IDs on which the Load Balancer can route to.
 Also notice that I'm specifying to use an `application` load balancer as `type`.
 It's not required to specify the type for an ALB due to this is the default value.

 The outpot of the previous command is the information of the newly created ELB in `provisioning` state.